rauc/rauc/docs/integration.rst

 to integrate RAUC using these tools, refer to section :ref:`sec_int_yocto` or :ref:`sec_int_ptxdist`.

-System configuration
+System Configuration
 --------------------

 RAUC expects the file ``/etc/rauc/system.conf`` to describe the system it runs on in a way that all relevant information for performing updates and making decisions are given.

-.. note:: For a full reference of the system.conf file refert to section :ref:`sec_ref_slot_config`
+.. note:: For a full reference of the system.conf file refer to section :ref:`sec_ref_slot_config`

 Similar to other configuration files used by RAUC, the system configuration uses a key-value syntax (similar to those known from .ini files).

-Slot configuration
+Slot Configuration
 ~~~~~~~~~~~~~~~~~~

 The most important step is to describe the slots that RAUC should use
 when performing updates.
 Which slots are required and what you have to take
 care of when designing your system will be covered in the chapter :ref:`todo`.
-This section assumes, you have already decided on a setup and want to describe
+This section assumes that you have already decided on a setup and want to describe
 it for RAUC.

 A slot is defined by a slot section.
 The naming of the section must follow a